NEXTFI-FUND/.github/README.md

 <p align="center">
   <strong>Building the Operating System for Hybrid Venture Capital in Vietnam.</strong>
   <br />
-  We are the technology engine behind the <a href="URL_WEBSITE_MARKETING_CUA_BAN">NEXFI Fund</a>, pioneering a new era of transparent, liquid, and collaborative private market investing.
+  We are the technology engine behind the <a href="https://nextfi.vn">NEXFI Fund</a>, pioneering a new era of transparent, liquid, and collaborative private market investing.
 </p>

 ---